 Here is another piece of information to cheer you up.

 Philodendron giganteum is not highly susceptible to diseases.
-However, unfavorable conditions might yield to diseases and infection.
+However, unfavorable conditions might yield diseases and infections.

-Generally, high moisture, soggy soil, and heat are the major culprits to philodendron that invites diseases and parasitic infection.
+Generally, high moisture, soggy soil, and heat are the major culprits to Philodendron that invites diseases and parasitic infections.

-The two major diseases in Philodendron giganteum is root rot and Bacterial Leaf Spot
+The two major diseases in Philodendron giganteum are root rot and Bacterial Leaf Spot.

 Causative agent- Rhizoctonia sp